 Refusal out of courtesy

-It is the same when you are offered too.
-Even if you want it, try to refuse to accept it once or twice.
-You can say "괜찮아요.
-It's okay." or "아니에요.
-No." and finally receive their second or third offer.
-It may confuse you, but it is the culture reflects the values of humility and consideration.
+When someone offers you something, even if you desire it, try declining it once or twice.
+You can politely say "괜찮아요.
+(It's okay.)" or "아니에요.
+(No.)" before eventually accepting their second or third offer.
+This may seem confusing, but it is a cultural practice that embodies the values of humility and thoughtfulness.

 Gestures